Breeding age of ewes

 In a well-managed breeding program, the average ewe is joined 5 times, first at about 1.5 years and last at 5.5 years.

-Joining maidens before the 12–18 month mark is estimated to increase returns when based on a conservative lambing percentage of 60% lambs weaned per ewes joined.
+Joining maidens before the 12–18 month mark is estimated to increase returns when based on a conservative lambing percentage of 60% lambs weaned per ewe joined.

 Benefits of early joining of maiden ewes when best management advice is followed:

-• increased profitability through increase in lambs born per year
+- increased profitability through an increase in lambs born per year

 Wool production

-Ewes that do not have a lamb will produce a heavier, higher quality fleece.
-Lambing places additional demands on the ewe and wool production is generally less.
+Ewes that do not have a lamb will produce a heavier, higher-quality fleece.
+Lambing places additional demands on the ewe, and wool production is generally lower.

-The effects on wool production will be similar for ewes that lose their lamb after birth.
-However ewes that conceive, but do not carry their lambs to term, will lose little in wool production.
+The effects on wool production will be similar for ewes that go through the stress of losing their lamb after birth.
+However, ewes that conceive, but lose their fetus early in the gestation period, are more likely to produce average wool production.

 Mothering ability